 Brian dedicates significant time to pro bono matters.
 He argued and won two significant appeals—in the Second and Ninth Circuits—obtaining reversals of judgments that had denied private rights of action under the Child Welfare Act.
 Brian also led the Morrison & Foerster team who co-counseled a successful Eighth Amendment challenge to Florida’s imposition of a “life without the possibility of parole” sentence to a juvenile offender convicted of a non-homicide crime.

-Prior to entering private practice, Mr. Matsui clerked for Justice Anthony M. Kennedy of the Supreme Court of the United States, Judge Pamela Ann Rymer of the United States Court of Appeals for the Ninth Circuit, and Judge David F. Levi of the United States District Court for the Eastern District of California.
+Before entering private practice, Brian clerked on the United States Supreme Court for Justice Anthony M. Kennedy.
+He also clerked for Judge Pamela Ann Rymer on the Ninth Circuit and Judge David F. Levi on the Eastern District of California.

 For years, Brian chaired the ABA’s seven-person Standing Committee for Amicus Curiae Briefs.
 He served on the American Intellectual Property Law Association’s amicus committee and co-chaired of the National Asian Pacific American Bar Association’s amicus committee.
 Brian also served as an Appellate Lawyer Representative for the Ninth Circuit.